top of page

 Your team has turned technology into a force multiplier for C3I when we needed to interface with our PSC, SATCOM and TCMP community.
 The C3I SharePoint portal, database solutions, and your Teams ability to get results in the Microsoft 365 environment have exceeded expectations and are a bright light on the SharePoint scene in CIO.

-- Government Lead Tactical Communications, C3 Infrastructure
+- Government Lead Tactical Communications Lead, DoD CIO

 bottom of page